aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/slicers/remove-pivot-connection/_index.md

 ---
 title: Remove Pivot Connection with C++
 linktitle: Remove Pivot Connection
 type: docs
 weight: 30
 url: /cpp/remove-pivot-connection/
-description: Learn how to remove pivot connection with Aspose.Cells library using C++.
+description: Learn how to remove a pivot connection with the Aspose.Cells library using C++.
-keywords: Remove pivot connection without office 2013, office 2016, office 2019 and office 365.
+keywords: Remove pivot connection without Office 2013, Office 2016, Office 2019, and Office 365.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**

-If you want to disassociate slicer and pivot table in Excel, you need to right-click slicer and select "Report Connections..." item.
-In the option list, you can operate on the check box.
-Similarly, if you want to disassociate slicer and pivot table using Aspose.Cells API programmatically, please use the [**Slicer.RemovePivotConnection(PivotTable pivot)**](https://reference.aspose.com/cells/cpp/aspose.cells.slicers/slicer/removepivotconnection/) method.
-It will disassociate slicer and pivot table.
+If you want to disassociate a slicer from a pivot table in Excel, you need to right‑click the slicer and select **Report Connections…**.
+In the options list, you can modify the check box.
+Similarly, if you want to disassociate a slicer from a pivot table programmatically using the Aspose.Cells API, please use the [**Slicer.RemovePivotConnection(PivotTable pivot)**](https://reference.aspose.com/cells/cpp/aspose.cells.slicers/slicer/removepivotconnection/) method.
+It will disassociate the slicer from the pivot table.

 ## **Disassociate slicer and pivot table**

 The following sample code loads the [sample Excel file](remove-pivot-connection.xlsx) that contains an existing slicer.
-It accesses the slicers and then disassociates slicer and pivot table.
+It accesses the slicer and then disassociates the slicer from the pivot table.
 Finally, it saves the workbook as [output Excel file](remove-pivot-connection-out.xlsx).

 ## **Sample Code**

 ```cpp
 #include <iostream>